Mobx01/Mobx01/README.md

 ### Energy Monitoring & Optimization Platform
 Designed a platform for real-time energy monitoring, forecasting, and optimization, including dashboards and alerting mechanisms.

+### Web-Based Space Game
+Developed a browser-based space game focusing on gameplay logic, real-time interactions, and smooth camera movement.
+This project helped strengthen my understanding of **game loops, state management, and performance optimization** in web environments.

+### Portfolio Website
+Designed and developed a personal portfolio website to showcase projects, skills, and experience, with a focus on clean UI, responsiveness, and clarity.

 ### Low-Level & Logic-Focused Programs
 Worked on binary calculators, algorithmic problem solutions, and system-oriented utilities with an emphasis on efficiency and correctness.